Vancouver Housing Market Report

 Comparison Between Vancouver and Toronto Housing Markets

 Metro Vancouver and the Greater Toronto Area are the most expensive Canadian housing markets.
-Vancouver has been a pricy housing market for many years, and its current benchmark price has increased by 33% over the past five years, compared with the CPI inflation of 18% over the past five years.
-This rise in home prices was supported by an increase in the population.
+Vancouver has been a pricy housing market for many years, and its current benchmark price has increased by 31% over the past five years, compared with the CPI inflation of 18% over the past five years.
+An increase in the population supported this rise in home prices.

 Greater Vancouver Population Chart

-Toronto’s competition with Vancouver regarding home unaffordability is relatively recent, as Greater Toronto benchmark home prices have climbed by 42% over the past five years to reach $1,082,200 in August 2024.
-This five-year growth translates into an impressive CAGR of 7.2% (which does not include the potential rent received or the expenses paid).
-This 5-year growth is despite an 18% price decline from the peak of $1,313,800 in Toronto benchmark home prices in March 2022.
+Toronto’s competition with Vancouver regarding home unaffordability is relatively recent, as Greater Toronto benchmark home prices have climbed by 39% over the past five years to reach $1,068,700 in September 2024.
+This five-year growth translates into an impressive CAGR of 6.8% (which does not include the potential rent received or the expenses paid).
+This 5-year growth is despite a 19% price decline from the peak of $1,313,800 in Toronto benchmark home prices in March 2022.

 Long Term Trend